Frequently Asked Questions

 Q: Do you drive an agenda?

 A: No, Civic Action Network is non-partisan and does not have a political agenda.
+Our goal is to connect your voice to your elected officials in Congress.

 Q: What does "vote your stance" mean?